 Motorola has just announced the release of the first ruggedised Android smartphone, the Motorola Defy.

 Motorola will release the first ruggedised Android smartphone, the Motorola Defy, in Australia on 30 November.

 The U.S. International Trade Commission has voted to investigate a smartphone patent complaint brought by Apple against Motorola, the latest action in a recent patent dispute between the two companies.

 Research firm ChangeWave published survey results this week that show the iPhone 4 leading the smartphone pack in consumer satisfaction.

-Watch out RIM, the Motorola is out to get your enterprise customers with the just announced Motorola Droid Pro.
-I got a first look at this device at Motorola's press event at CTIA in San Francisco and was really impressed with this latest addition to...
+Watch out RIM, the Motorola is out to get your enterprise customers with the Motorola Droid Pro ($180 with a two-year contract from Verizon).
+This smartphone, unveiled at Motorola's press event at CTIA Fall 2010 in San Francisco, has some features id...

 Most Popular Reviews

 - 1 Giabyte Aorus X9 Gaming Laptop review: Full, in-depth review